nakamura-to/gate/README.md

 Awaits all asynchronous calls completion and then runs a `callback`.

 * `callback`: Required.
 A callback to run after all asynchronous calls completion.
 * `err`: Required.
 An error to indicate any asynhronous calls are failed.
+If the `err` is `object` type, it have a property `callbackLocation` to tell you which async call is related the `err`.
 * `results`: Required.
 An array to contain each asynchronous call result as element.

 ## More Examples